<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1776507535977856&amp;ev=PageView&amp;noscript=1">

 Will you finish the new room with budget finishes, mid-range, or luxury features?
 If you are working with a professional designer, he or she can give you an idea of what will fit with your budget even before you get estimates from builders.

-To get an idea of average investment ranges for a master bathroom remodel, take a look at the 2020 Home Remodeling Pricing Guide, a report created specifically for the Portland metro area.
+To get an idea of average investment ranges for a primary bathroom remodel, take a look at the 2020 Home Remodeling Pricing Guide, a report created specifically for the Portland metro area.

-4. Are you dreaming of a spa-like master bath?
+4. Are you dreaming of a spa-like primary bath?

 5. Have you gathered inspiration and ideas?